ThinkDataEd/student/docs/unit1/lesson4.md

     <strong style="color: red;">Choose one of the graphics and come up with 2 questions that could be asked given the graphic you chose.</strong>

 12. <strong style="color: red;">Using ONE of your questions from #11, create a Data Cycle graphic (on a regular piece of paper) to turn in.
 The cycle should be clearly labeled and should have appropriate responses for each of the 4 components.</strong> Some examples have been provided below:

     <iframe src="https://drive.google.com/file/d/1fXNR32sw8EJfboppuW0l_r-k-lGdOLL-/preview" width="640" height="480"></iframe>

+    ###**Reflection**
+<strong style="color: red;">What are the essential learnings you are taking away from this lesson?</strong>